haitanle/catalog-app/vagrant/catalog/README.md

 ### Running the App

-After you have `vagrant ssh`, `cd` to directory `/vagrant/catalog` and then run the application with `python application.py`.
+After you have `vagrant ssh`, `cd` to directory `/vagrant/catalog` and run `python models.py` to build the database model.
+Then run the application with `python application.py`.

 ### Web App on Browser

-Open web browser to `http://localhost:5000/main` to see the app
+Open web browser to `http://localhost:5000/main` to see the app.
+There should be pre-loaded data on the main page to get started.

 ## Using the Web App